E. J. Liddell: New Orleans Pelicans / Birmingham Squadron (2022–2024)

 Liddell was drafted in the second round of the 2022 NBA draft by the New Orleans Pelicans.
 During an NBA Summer League game against the Atlanta Hawks on July 11, 2022, Liddell suffered a torn ACL.
 On October 16, he signed a two-way contract with the Pelicans.

 On July 6, 2023, Liddell signed a multi-year deal with the New Orleans Pelicans.

 On July 6, 2024, Liddell, Dyson Daniels, Larry Nance Jr., Cody Zeller (via sign-and-trade), a 2025 first-round pick (via Lakers), and a conditional 2027 first-round pick were traded to the Atlanta Hawks in exchange for Dejounte Murray.
 On July 29, he was subsequently traded to the Phoenix Suns in exchange for David Roddy and on August 27, he was waived by Phoenix.

 Chicago / Windy City Bulls (2024–2025)

 On September 7, 2024, Liddell signed with the Chicago Bulls, with the Bulls later converting his deal to a two-way contract on October 19.

-Brooklyn / Long Island Nets (2025-present)
+Brooklyn / Long Island Nets (2025–2026)

 On September 3, 2025, the Brooklyn Nets signed Liddell to a two-way contract.
+On April 7, 2026, Liddell recorded a career-high 21 points on 7-of-9 shooting during a 96–90 victory over the Milwaukee Bucks.

+Aris Thessaloniki (2026–present)

+On June 17, 2026, Liddell signed with Aris Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.